Icinga/icingaweb2-module-director/doc/60-CLI.md

 ```

 A Data Field gets skipped when its type isn't supported yet, when a
-Custom Variable with that name already exists, or when one of its
+Custom Variable with that name already exists, when another Data Field
-bindings has a var_filter and you didn't pass `--allow-lossy-filters`.
+has the same name, or when one of its bindings has a var_filter and
+you didn't pass `--allow-lossy-filters`.

 Run with `--verbose` to see the reason for each one.